Roeperni/bomarkdown/README.md

 Bug fix
 Support for bubbles and status in the legend (setting datamodel modification) Change in the parsing text after the last block is ignored and considered as comment

+### 0.1.1

+- Edit Json
+- Readme update
+- Add the ability to increase the gap between columm

 ---